3.14.2. Rules for adding attributes to ground transport items

 You do not need to add explanatory annotations to stop names (to indicate that the stop is the last one on the route or that passengers can only get on/off there).

-Note: you can only use the “End of line” marker for a last stop when it shares the name with the stop before that.
+You can only use the “End of line” marker for a last stop when it shares the name with the stop before that.
 In this case, the route would be Moskovskaya St. → Moskovskaya St. — End of line.

 If the official name of a stop is an ordinal number, the stop name is written as 157 or No. 157.